szabgab/rust.code-maven.com/pages/commafy.md

 ```

 This means that the newly created `Integer` type:
-* Must be convertable to `i128` without loss.
+* Must be convertible to `i128` without loss.
 Basically every integer type and unsigned-integer type fulfills this, except `u128`.
 * Has to have the [Copy trait](https://doc.rust-lang.org/std/marker/trait.Copy.html).
 * Has the [Debug trait](https://doc.rust-lang.org/std/fmt/trait.Debug.html).
 * And the [Display trait](https://doc.rust-lang.org/std/fmt/trait.Display.html).